ishan-madan/mbb-scraper/README.md

  # $\textsf{\color{skyblue} NCAA Men's Basketball Data Scraper}$

 ## $\textsf{\color{lightgreen} Description}$
 This Python program scrapes detailed NCAA Men’s Basketball game and player statistics from ESPN.
 It retrieves team schedules and player rosters, extracts game statistics such as points, assists, rebounds, and minutes, and compiles them into structured CSV files.
 Using the BeautifulSoup library for web scraping, the program processes data for specific games this season up until a cutoff date and stores relevant player statistics.
-This tool allows for customizable stat selection and can be easily adapted to scrape data for different teams by updating the URLs and parameters.
-The resulting CSV files are organized by player and stat type, ready for analysis.
+This tool allows for customizable stat selection and any number of teams and desired statistics.

 ## $\textsf{\color{lightgreen} Key Features}$